cobwebos/docs/includes/CreateVirtualMachineWindowsTutorial.md

 	For **Region/Affinity Group/Virtual Network**, we will use East US, but you can use a region that is more appropriate to your location.
 You can also choose to specify a virtual network instead.

-	>[WACN.NOTE]If you want a virtual machine to use a virtual network, you must specify the virtual network when you create the virtual machine.
+	>[WACOM.NOTE]If you want a virtual machine to use a virtual network, you must specify the virtual network when you create the virtual machine.
 For more information, see [Azure Virtual Network Overview](http://go.microsoft.com/fwlink/p/?LinkID=294063).

 7. The fourth configuration screen lets you configure the **VM Agent and endpoints**.
 For this tutorial, do not make any changes to this screen.
 Click the check mark to create the virtual machine.

 	![Configure VM Agent and the endpoints of the virtual machine](./media/CreateVirtualMachineWindowsTutorial/endpointconfiguration.png)

-	>[WACN.NOTE] The VM agent provides the environment for you to install extensions that can help you interact with the virtual machine.
+	>[WACOM.NOTE] The VM agent provides the environment for you to install extensions that can help you interact with the virtual machine.
 For details, see [Using Extensions](http://msdn.microsoft.com/zh-cn/library/dn606311.aspx).
 For details about configuring endpoints, see [How to Set Up Endpoints to a Virtual Machine](http://azure.microsoft.com/zh-cn/documentation/articles/virtual-machines-set-up-endpoints/).

 8. After the virtual machine is created, the Management Portal lists the new virtual machine under **Virtual Machines**.
 The corresponding cloud service and storage account are also created under their respective sections.
 Both the virtual machine and cloud service are started automatically and will show **Running** as their status once the creation is complete.